Oh hey there, sugar. Nice of you to stop by. Would it be okay if I called you “pumpkin?”

 Is that more cringey when used with casual acquaintances, or when used in earnest by real romantic couples?

 Wouldn’t it be more fun if Americans just co-opted the word “poppet?”
 And what does it say about our generational divide that “beau” has morphed into “bae?”

 Those are mostly rhetorical questions, but it turns out there’s a somewhat scientific reason why people use terms of endearment to speak to their loved ones.
 As Florida State University neuroanthropologist Professor Dean Falk explained to Broadly, baby talk plays an important role in language acquisition for infants, especially in terms of mother-child bonding.
 Falk believes adult baby talk is really just a way of drawing on those early feelings of love.

-In an even more obvious sense, pet names create little idiosyncratic worlds of intimacy for people.
+In an even more obvious sense, romantic pet names create little idiosyncratic worlds of intimacy for people.
 This seems to work, or at least correlate with stronger bonds between couples.
 Carol Bruess and Judy Pearson conducted a study of 154 couples in 1993.
 Generally speaking, the results supported the notion that satisfied couples used more “idioms” than unsatisfied couples, and that the couples who used the most idioms were usually the childless ones who had been married for less than 5 years.